posmishka/linux/core/memory&network.md

 memory&network
 ==============

-memory & network

 https://easyengine.io/tutorials/linux/sysctl-conf/

-Paste this (at the end of the file) to /etc/sysctl.conf (using nano /etc/sysctl.conf) and save it (this change not only fixes your error it makes your System much better),
+Paste this (at the end of the file) to /etc/sysctl.conf (using nano /etc/sysctl.conf) and save it (this change not only fixes your error it makes your System much better)
+**Do it on your own**

 # IMPROVE SYSTEM MEMORY MANAGEMENT